-- movements between companies of the Group; - movements of workers in the electricity and gas industry; - movements of certain categories of employees, in particular those with rotating shifts, doctors and personnel made available by outside entities.
+- movements between companies of the Group; - changes in the workforce covered by the status of the electricity and gas industries; - movements of certain categories of employees, in particular those with rotating shifts, doctors and personnel made available by outside entities.

-The 2022 value for this indicator are subject to reasonable assurance check by Deloitte & Associés ($\!\sqrt{}\!).$
+The 2023 value for this indicator are subject to reasonable assurance check by PwC (\checkmark).